 - Cisco proprietary protocol

-- Encapsulates the frame with a header (26 byte) and a trailer (4 byte).
+- It encapsulates the frame with a header (26 bytes) and a trailer (4 bytes).
 The source VLAN is identified with a 15 bits field used for the VID (VLAN ID) in the ISL header.
 30 bytes in total

-- The range of VLANs that can be used is from 1 to 4094 (Initially only the normal range of vlans was supported).
+- The range of VLANs that can use is from 1 to 4094 (Initially, ISL supported only the normal range of vlans).

 - The trailer contains a CRC check to ensure the data integrity of the newly encapsulated ISL frame.